abarker/camel-snake-pep8/README.rst

 Usage::

-      python2 camel_snake_pep8.py <projectDir> <moduleToModify> [<moduleToModify> ...]
+      python camel_snake_pep8.py <projectDir> <moduleToModify> [<moduleToModify> ...]

-The program can be used to refactor either Python 2 or Python 3 code **but it must be run with Python 2**.
-This is because, as of Mar.
-2017, Python-Rope only supports Python 2 (a Python 3 version is said to be in progress).
+The program can be used to refactor either Python 2 or Python 3 code.  **Run the program with the same version of Python as the code that is being modified.** That is, if the code being modified is Python 2 code then run the program with `python2`, and similarly for Python 3.

 Note that Rope currently only has limited support for Python 3 type hinting.

 As an example, to change all the files in a project go to the main source